mtnfire/mtnfire.org/donate.md

 ---
 layout: page
-title: Support the Mission
+title: Fuel The Fire 🔥
 permalink: /donate/
 ---

 <section class="donate">
-  <h2 class="section-label">🔥 Fuel the Fire</h2>
+  <h2 class="section-label">🔥 Support The Mission 🔥</h2>
   <hr class="section-rule">

   <p>
-    <strong>MTN.fire</strong> isn’t a brand — it’s a testimony in motion.
+    <strong>MTN.fire</strong> isn’t a brand - it’s a testimony in motion.
-    Every episode, post, and design exists to share the fire of Jesus — the kind that restores hope, breaks chains, and sets hearts ablaze again.
+    Every episode, post, and design exists to share the fire of Jesus, the kind that restores hope, breaks chains, and sets hearts ablaze again.
   </p>

   <p>